 Occupational diseases are still common.
 Annually, approximately 4000 (former) employees die in the Netherlands and a multiple of that figure become ill as a result of being exposed to hazardous substances during their working lives.
-It is important to analyse this exposure in order to prevent it.
+It is important to obtain quantitative information on when, where and why these exposures occur in order to prevent it.

 Please contact Eelco Kuijpers

-New technologies and developments, such as sensors and digitalisation, make it possible to determine exposure in high resolution in time and place.
-We are working on a Virtual Occupational Hygiene Assistant to bring personalised and automated preventive measures within reach.
+New technologies and developments, such as sensors and digitalisation, make it possible to determine exposure in high resolution in time and place to make these data available in (near) real time.
+We are working on the Virtual Occupational Hygiene Assistant to bring personalised and automated preventive measures within reach.

-For example, early warning of unhealthy working conditions, whether or not combined with, for example, automatically switching on extractors or turning off machines.
-But also, for example, sustainable behavioural change among employees through new insights into the relationship between exposure and behaviour.
+Examples of these include early warning of unhealthy working conditions, possibly combined with automatic actions like switching on extractors or turning off machines.
+But also sustainable behavioural change among employees through new insights into when, where and why exposures occur and how this may be affected by behaviour.

-Sensors offer new possibilities to collect more personal data more often, making them suitable for better supported and more personalised prevention of occupational diseases.
-Sensors, for example, measure every 5 seconds, providing an exposure profile over the working day instead of an average value when measuring for regulatory purposes.
+Sensors offer new possibilities to collect more personal data more often, making them suitable for more data driven and more personalised prevention of occupational diseases.
+Sensors measure for example every 5 seconds, providing an exposure profile over the working day instead of an average value which is now common practice for regulatory purposes.
 In addition, the measurement results from sensors are immediately available digitally, enabling immediate action and automated responses.
 The use of new technologies therefore allows for a transition from exposure monitoring to more active exposure management.

 TNO is keen to work together with stakeholders such as occupational hygienists, employees and employers, sensor developers, IT developers etc. on the development of the Virtual Occupational Hygiene Assistant to prevent occupational diseases.
 We are working on the following technologies or applications:

 TNO is investigating how these new technologies can be used optimally on the shop floor.
-Within the international collaboration in the field of occupational hygiene, with HSE and NIOSH, we focus on the application of sensors on the shop floor and answer practical questions such as which sensor is most suitable for measuring a specific exposure, how do we determine the validity of the obtained data and what new information can we extract from all this new data.
+Within the international collaboration in the field of occupational hygiene, with HSE and NIOSH, we focus on the application of sensors and answer practical questions such as which sensor is most suitable for measuring a specific exposure, how do we determine the validity of the obtained data and what new information can we extract from all these new data.

-We do this in order to influence the individual behaviour in a sustainable way.
-In the meantime, we have applied sensors and various technologies for context to end users in the building and construction sector, transport and logistics, and bakeries.
+So far, we have applied sensors and various technologies for context to end users in the building and construction sector, transport and logistics, welding shops, wood processing industry, and bakeries.

 In addition to visualising exposure across the day or directly linking an excess exposure to a warning, we also want to answer more complex exposure questions.
 Where do the exposures mainly take place, and under which conditions for which worker?
 That is why we develop models and data analysis techniques for sensor data that allow us to model exposure in both time and space.

-For example, for making ''heatmaps'' that show the exposure in space.
+For example, for making ''heatmaps'' that show the concentration in space and time.
 Or by developing models that can identify causes of changes in exposure during the day.
 We are also investigating whether sensor data can be of value in further improving current exposure models such as the Advanced REACH Tool (ART), which is mainly used to estimate time-weighted average exposures for regulatory purposes.

 These models will provide a much more detailed picture of where, when and why increased exposure occurs, allowing for more targeted exposure prevention.